css566/css566.github.io/_posts/2016-04-28-Social_Theories_for_Software_Management.md

 > McGregor, D. (2000).
 The Human Side of Enterprise.
 Reflections, 2(1), 6-15. doi:10.1162/152417300569962

 # <a name="theory_z">Theory Z</a>
 William Ouchi theorized that the key to better performance is employee loyalty.
-After observing management practices in Japanese factories, he wrote that managers can best influence performance by ensuring a secure employment environment. https://www.boundless.com/business/textbooks/boundless-business-textbook/motivation-theories-and-applications-11/theories-of-motivation-75/ouchi-s-theory-z-359-8432/
+After observing management practices in Japanese factories, he wrote that managers can best influence performance by ensuring a secure employment environment for their workers. https://www.boundless.com/business/textbooks/boundless-business-textbook/motivation-theories-and-applications-11/theories-of-motivation-75/ouchi-s-theory-z-359-8432/

 > Written with [StackEdit](https://stackedit.io/).